-Workplace Exposure Monitoring
+Workplace Exposure Monitoring.
+Exposure monitoring in the workplace should be based on the type of welding being conducted and the recognized occupational exposure limit

-Exposure monitoring in the workplace should be based on the type of welding being conducted and the recognized occupational exposure limit (OEL) that has been selected as the criteria for assessing exposures.
-The three principal organizations that have established OELs that are recognized in the U.S. are OSHA, the American Conference of Government Industrial Hygienists (ACGIH), and NIOSH:
+(OEL) that has been selected as the criteria for assessing exposures.
+The three principal organizations that have established OELs that are recognized in the U.S. are the OSHA, the ACGIH, and NIOSH.

-- OSHA regulates workplace exposures of airborne contaminants through established permissible exposure limits, or PELs, specified in Subpart Z of the General Industry, Construction, and Shipyard Industry standards. - ACGIH publishes recommended threshold limit values (TLVs) for airborne contaminants. - NIOSH publishes recommended exposure limits (RELs) for airborne contaminants.
+- OSHA regulates workplace exposures to airborne contaminants through established permissible exposure limits, or PELs, specified in Subpart Z of the General Industry, Construction and Shipyard Industry standards. - The ACGIH publishes recommended threshold limit values (TLVs) for airborne contaminants. - NIOSH publishes recommended exposure limits (RELs) for airborne contaminants.